Strength Training 101

 Key Points for all of your training sessions

-- Start with a warmup of 5-10 minutes of easy cardio or a warmup strength set using a light weight.
+- Warmup: 5-10 minutes of easy cardio or a warmup strength set using a light weight.

-- Change your routine every 6-12 weeks.
-Your body will adapt to the exercises which will eventually make them less effective.
+- Variation: Change your routine every 6-12 weeks.
+Your body adapts to regular exercise which eventually makes it less effective.
 To avoid boredom and to bust plateaus, change things up a bit.

-- Breathe continuously through each rep. Holding your breath while lifting can cause a blood pressure spike or fainting.
+- Breathe: Holding your breath while lifting can cause a blood pressure spike or fainting.
 So just breathe!

-- The lifting and lowering phases of any exercise should be done in a steady, controlled manner.
+- Control: The lifting and lowering phases of any strength exercise should be done in a steady, controlled manner.
 If you have to swing the weight to lift it, then its probably too heavy.

-If you're just starting out, choose 1-2 exercises for each muscle group.
-That would be 6-12 exercises for a complete full-body workout that you could do 3 times a week.
+1-2 exercises for each muscle group is a good starting point.
+A complete full-body workout can be done 3 times a week.
 There is an almost infinite number of exercises to choose from and many ways to create a routine.

 Regardless of how you choose to schedule your training, leave 48 hours between sessions that work the same muscles.